monolive/hdfs-shred/README.md

 0.0.2 Revised logic to run as async distributed service on all datanodes
 0.0.3 Revised to remove race condition of 0.0.2 by running distributed transaction via ZooKeeper
 0.0.4 Moved status and notes tracking out of ZooKeeper into HDFS to avoid melting ZK during large operations
+0.0.5 All tests passing on single-node cluster for main workflows